Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It got them thinking beyond their own community/home
+Kids were blown away with how much food is wasted around the world.... they started thinking about their own homes and behaviours.

 Did the resource encourage new ways of thinking and talking about the value food?